 You must set out an employee's paid holiday entitlement in their written statement of terms and conditions of employment.

 This should enable them to work out their entitlement and pay for any untaken holiday if they leave.
+See the employment contract.

 Workers not entitled to the statutory minimum paid holiday entitlement